rekles98/terraform-repos/README.md

 # terraform-repos
-Repsoitory for practicing terraform code from the textbook "Terraform Up &amp; Running"
+Repository for practicing terraform code from the textbook "Terraform Up &amp; Running"